 - Natural solutions to increase low libido in both men and women

-What is Libido, and What Can Decrease It?
+What is Libido, and What Can Affect It?

 A low sex drive can also be caused by a number of chronic health conditions, including thyroid and autoimmune diseases.
 For example, many women who have Polycystic Ovarian Syndrome (PCOS) have shared with me their own challenges with having a low sex drive.